Weilburg: National Socialism and the Second World War

 In 1933, as in other German cities and towns, the National Socialists were elected into power.
 Shortly before this, the Nazis in the region had had strong showings in elections.
 The last non-Nazi mayor chosen by the town council, Diffenhardt, was ousted in a no-confidence vote instigated by the Nazis in the summer of 1933.

-In the Second World War, the town sustained only light damage.
+During World War II, in 1939–1941, it was the location of the Oflag IX-B prisoner-of-war camp for Polish and Belgian officers and orderlies.
+In the war, the town sustained only light damage.
 The middle façade of the palace's orangery collapsed after an aerial bomb meant for the Weilburg railway station fell right in front of the gate and exploded.
 The railway station and the nearby Helbig brewery house were also damaged.
 While United States troops were taking over the town on 27 March 1945, the fighting caused some light damage, although all the town's bridges were blown up by retreating German troops.

 Municipal centre

 Weilburg was the old Oberlahnkreis's seat from the district's founding in 1867.
 Weilburg lost this function when, in the course of administrative reform in Hesse, both the Oberlahnkreis and the Limburg district were abolished and the new Limburg-Weilburg district came into being on 1 July 1974, with Limburg as its seat.
 To this day, however, a district administration outpost can be found at the former district administrator's office on Limburger Straße.

 In 2005, the town hosted the 45th Hessentag state festival from 17 to 26 June.